Opposition to Vladimir Putin in Russia: 2018 Russian pension protests

 The rally for fair elections 10 December 2011 at the Bolotnaya Square in Moscow.
 Luzhkov Bridge with banners "Crooks and thieves, give us back elections", "Deputies, we have not chosen you!"

 From July 2018, almost every weekend, protest rallies and demonstrations were organized against the planned retirement age hike.
 Such events occurred in nearly all major cities countrywide including Novosibirsk, St.-Petersburg and Moscow.
 These events were coordinated by all opposition parties with the leading role of the communists.
 Also trade unions and some individual politicians (among whom Navalny) functioned as organizers of the public actions.

 An intention to hike the retirement age has drastically downed the rating of the President Vladimir Putin and Prime Minister Dmitry Medvedev in Russia.
-So in July 2018, just 49% would vote for Putin if the presidential elections were held in that moment (while during the elections in March 2018, he got 76.7%).
+Due to this, just 49% would vote for Putin if the presidential elections were held in that moment in July 2018 (while during the elections in March 2018, he got 76.7%).